odoo/odoo-ls/server/error_code.md

 "XXX got an unexpected keyword argument 'YYY'".
 You gave a named parameter that is not present in the function definition.

+### OLS30317

+"A String value in tuple should contains '&', '|' or '!'".
+You gave a named parameter that is not present in the function definition.

+### OLS30318

+"Invalid comparison operator".
+Tuples in search domains should be of one of these values:
+"=", "!=", ">", ">=", "<", "<=", "=?", "=like", "like", "not like", "ilike", "not ilike", "=ilike", "in", "not in", "child_of", "parent_of", "any", "not any"

+### OLS30319

+"Missing tuple after a search domain operator".
+If you use a search domain operator (&, ! or |), they should be followed by tuples or lists.